 While this is understandable, it isn’t true.
 Active senior living ensures that residents have access to support, medical emergencies, and continued care when they need it.
 At Montgomery Place at Hyde Park, we ensure that residents have access to top amenities.

-We understand that an active senior living community is something that scares you.
-However, we plan to offer residents a new, welcoming, and comfortable home.
-Montgomery Place at the heart of Hyde Park is among the best active communities you will find in Chicago.
+We understand the idea of moving to a senior living community can seem overwhelming.
+However, at Montgomery Place in Hyde Park, Chicago, we've created a welcoming and comfortable haven for residents.
+Montgomery Place is in the heart of Hyde Park and is among the best active communities you will find in Chicago.
 We offer a conducive environment for residents to enjoy.

 We provide residents with multiple opportunities for enrichment and social interaction to encourage a productive lifestyle.

 Contact us today or reach us at 773-753-4100 for virtual tours if you are 65 and above and would like a great place to live.
 Since we are located at Hyde Park near the University of Chicago and the medical center, residents have access to world-class health.
 Don’t hesitate to reach out.

 Image Source: Photographee.eu / Shutterstock